EGO-Tech/starbase-ships/pebbler/README.md

 To load asteroids, activate `Left` or `Right` tractor beam and point the beam at an asteroid.
 Once the beam has locked on, use `Load` to use beam to load it into either the front or back compartments.
 The back compartment should be loaded first, **the loading of the back compartment will not activate if the front cargo lock beam is activated**.

-Once the asteroid is in place the cargo lock beam should activate itself and the tarctor beam will reset.
-If it does not activate because the asteroid is too big or for any other reason, you can use `Toogle` to active the cargo lock beam manually and it will also reset the tractor beam.
+Once the asteroid is in place the cargo lock beam should activate itself and the tractor beam will reset.
+If it does not activate because the asteroid is too big or for any other reason, you can use `Toggle` to active the cargo lock beam manually and it will also reset the tractor beam.

 ## Providing Feedback